stelzinga/MF/Management_Framework-Appendix.md

 It is possible, although not at all desirable, that one is made responsible, and thus accountable, without the appropriate authority, which is referred to as *Accountability without Authority*.
 This happens, for example in matrix organisations where there are two or more reporting lines across functional and entity level reporting lines.
 It can also occur in Projects, where the Project Manager may not have authority over resources, but the Sponsor has, see below.

 ### Oversight
 The delegator needs to assure the delegatee completes the delegated Process, because of said accountability of the delegator.
 This is called *oversight*.
 Oversight is an integral part of Delegation.
-Oversight is also the Goal focusing on assuring the Production operates as expected, see [MGT: 99.Legend ## Goals].
+Oversight is also the Goal focusing on assuring the Production operates as expected, see [Management Framework ## Goals].

 ### Sponsorship
 A Sponsor is sometimes used in Project Management.
 It is a person who is not directly involved in the Project, but who has the right level of Authority w/r to one or more of the three items of the Project Management Triangle i.e. Scope, Cost and/or Time, which often simply means he has authority over part or whole of the resources.
 This in turn allows the Sponsor to redirect resources to a Project, whereas the Sponsor is him/herself not responsible for the successful delivery of the Project.